cogsys-tuebingen/csapex/CONTRIBUTING.md

 We are glad about contributions in any way, shape, or form.
 If you have patches or new features, please consider creating a merge request.
-We are also always happy to hear about projectes in which you have implemented your own plug-ins.
+We are also always happy to hear about projects in which you have implemented your own plug-ins.